soudhers/AngularGames/README.md

 # AngularGames
-GamesImplemented in AngularJS or Angular4
+GamesImplemented in Angular (1.x to 6)